Billy Talent (album): Commercial performance

 Billy Talent debuted at number 6 on the Canadian Albums Chart, selling 7,700 copies in its first week.
 The album was certified four-time platinum in Canada in January 2021.
 Between 1996 and 2016, Billy Talent was among the top 15 best-selling albums by Canadian bands in Canada and among the top 40 best-selling albums by Canadian artists overall in Canada.

 Reception

-In 2005, Billy Talent was ranked number 453 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Billy Talent was ranked number 453 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

+In 2014, music magazine Vice praised the album in a retrospective review, stating; "Primarily fueled by guitarist Ian D’Sa’s signature single note riffs and frontman Ben Kowalewicz’s absolutely abrasive vocal delivery, Billy Talent was a sweaty, erratic, radio-ready punk rock album with some serious balls."

 Tenth anniversary

 In August 2013, Billy Talent announced a Canadian tour for fall of that year entitled "A Return to the Roots", in which they played their entire first self-titled album live to celebrate its 10th anniversary.
-Soon after the tour, the band announced a 10th anniversary reissue of the album, released on November 26, 2013, through Warner Bros.
-Records, that features a bonus disc of rare demos and live recordings of the album's track list.
+Soon after the tour, the band announced a 10th anniversary reissue of the album.
+The reissue was released on November 26, 2013 through Warner Bros.
+Records; it features a bonus disc of rare demos and live recordings of the album's track list.